 Additionally, home buyers are often able to use down-payment funds from a third-party donor, in the form of a gift.
-This is something to be aware of when buying a house in Oregon in 2019 and 2020.
+This is something to be aware of when buying a house in Oregon in 2021.

 The supply-and-demand situation in housing markets across Oregon has been lopsided in recent years.
 There has been plenty of demand from buyers, but not enough inventory to meet it.
 These supply shortages have boosted home prices while fueling fierce competition among buyers.

-And while these trends will likely continue in 2019 and 2020, to some degree, they should improve somewhat.
+And while these trends will likely continue in 2021, to some degree, they should improve somewhat.
 New home construction has ramped up over the last year or so, but it’s still not enough to balance the real estate market.